npm/npm/doc/npm.md

   Update adduser and publish to put author info in the data
   Use buffer api for file writes, hopefully fix #4

+* 0.1.4 - 0.1.5:
+  Fixes for a few more bugs and fix some documentation.

 ## SEE ALSO

 npm-help(1)